DeviCatOutlet/devicatoutlet.github.io/README.md

 * Gratitude Board is the only page that has sparkles bracketing a heading.
 Every other page uses hearts.
 Does it want to use hearts too?
 Or will sparkles be potentially used elsewhere, making it worth having a directive to add them?

+  (Notes from Devi)
+  1) Left-aligned and Centered
+Only adjustment I see at the moment is to align the character descriptions to the left instead of being centered.
+Titles for pages as well as sections within a page can be centered (most of which are already) Only exception is the "name / title / personality etc" sections for the character pages (these can be left-aligned)

+In short:
+Titles = centered
+Bullet points / descriptions = left-aligned

+ 2) "A-Channel" is the title of the anime.
+See here: https://myanimelist.net/anime/9776/A-Channel

+ 3) Yes, they should receive trailing hearts.

+ 4) This should be hearts instead of sparkles as well.
+ Ideally would prefer:
+ Hearts for main headings.
+ Sparkles for sub headings (reference Hanabi Character page / art tips) Normal bullet points for anything else instead of sparkles.